-- The Elder Scrolls IV Oblivion - At the end, with the Emperor dead, no heirs to the throne, and no clear picture of how the future will play out, many NPC's actually have a chat topic that pretty much says "Well, what now?"
+- The Elder Scrolls IV: Oblivion - At the end, with the Emperor dead, no heirs to the throne, and no clear picture of how the future will play out, many NPC's actually have a chat topic that pretty much says "Well, what now?"

-- Halo Reach first ends like this with Noble 6 shooting down the Covenant cruiser from the ground and watching the Pillar of Autumn escape into space, leaving him/her presumably the last living human on Reach.
+- Halo: Reach first ends like this with Noble 6 shooting down the Covenant cruiser from the ground and watching the Pillar of Autumn escape into space, leaving him/her presumably the last living human on Reach.
 It's then subverted with a Playable Epilogue as The Stinger, in which you are swarmed by an endless horde of enemies to fight to the last bullet.

 - The Order of the Stick Azure City arc, whose end will presumably be the end of the third compilation book, ended with Azure City taken over by hobgoblins, the Order of The Stick broken, and their leader dead.

-- Electric Wonderland ends "Into Thin Aerynn", likely the last story released before Peter Paltridge's Summer 2013 hiatus from Platypus Comix comics, like so.
+- Electric Wonderland ends "Into Thin Aerynn", the last story released in the series before Peter Paltridge's Summer 2013 hiatus from Platypus Comix comics, like so.
 Even though the staff of the Nettropolis Free Press gets Aerynn back, it still seems uncertain how much time they have left until she gets arrested.
 Trawn has to bear the guilt of acting secretive towards one friend (Natasha) to ensure the safety of another (Aerynn).
 Natasha might also have to toss Trawn in jail if she ever finds her harboring a criminal.
 Plus, it seems possible that the animosity between Aerynn and NJ has finally started cooling down after her return.

-- The second season finale of Avatar The Last Airbender ended with the Gang fleeing a conquered Ba Sing Se, after Aang had been struck down by Azula.
+- The second season finale of Avatar: The Last Airbender ended with the Gang fleeing a conquered Ba Sing Se, after Aang had been struck down by Azula.

-- The first season of Scooby Doo Mystery Incorporated ends with Fred learning the Big Bad is his father, and then that actually he's not his father, and breaking the team up, while Shaggy's parents decide they're going to send him Military School, and Scooby to a farm.
+- The first season of Scooby-Doo!
+Mystery Incorporated ends with Fred learning the Big Bad is his father, and then that actually he's not his father, and breaking the team up, while Shaggy's parents decide they're going to send him Military School, and Scooby to a farm.

 - Season 1:Dean and Hank are killed (in the second season premiere they come back for far from the first time)